-A new hospitality group in Adelaide is taking over The Office on Pirie Street with all day food and drink and live music on the weekend.
+A new hospitality group in Adelaide has taken over The Office on Pirie Street with all day food and drink and live music on the weekend.

-The Golden Wattle restaurant and bar will bloom on Pirie Street
+The Golden Wattle restaurant and bar blooms on Pirie Street

-The Golden Wattle is under construction right now.
-There’re teams of builders, plumbers and electricians on the site formerly known as The Office on Pirie Street and they’re busy moving, measuring, cutting, welding and fixing the space up ready to launch as a brand new restaurant and bar in three weeks.
+When CityMag visited The Golden Wattle back in September, there were teams of builders, plumbers and electricians on the site formerly known as The Office on Pirie Street.
+They were busy moving, measuring, cutting, welding and generally tarting up the place ready to re-launch under new management and as an entirely new business – The Golden Wattle.

 110 Pirie Street

 Mon-Fri: 7AM – Late